 JetBlue is one of our favorite airlines.
 Under normal circumstances, they have many destinations leaving from our hometown airport in Orlando.
-All their planes are WiFi equipped and have DirecTV and SiriusXM entertainment options.
-They’re also in the process of updating the interiors of all their A320 planes, which was supposed to be done by 2019 but is still only 1/2 complete.
+All their planes are Wi-Fi equipped and have DirecTV and SiriusXM entertainment options.
+They’re almost finished with updating the interiors of all their A320 planes, which was supposed to be done by 2019.

-It’s easy to get points in your JetBlue TrueBlue account because they’re transfer partners with Chase Ultimate Rewards, Citi ThankYou, American Express Membership Rewards and Capital One Venture.
-You still should consider JetBlue’s co-brand credit card because of the other benefits you get for having it.
+It’s easy to get points in your JetBlue TrueBlue account because they’re transfer partners with Chase Ultimate Rewards, Citi ThankYou, and American Express Membership Rewards.
+You still should consider JetBlue’s co-brand credit card because of the other benefits you get from having it.

 Annual Fee – $99 per year